 How does he make all that money?
 Well, he’s chairman of Berkshire Hathaway, a multinational conglomerate holding company.
 Basically, that means Buffett and his company pick other companies to buy and invest in.
 (Among their subsidiaries are brands you might have heard of like Benjamin Moore, Dairy Queen and Geico.)

-Over the past five years, Berkshire’s B class shares—which, at about $180 apiece, are more accessible than a $270,000 Class A share—have leapt more than 100 percent, compared to the Dow Jones industrial average’s jump of around 65 percent.
-Buffett himself has a current estimated net worth of more than $77 billion.
+Over the past five years, Berkshire’s B class shares—which, at about $209 apiece, are more accessible than a $315,000 Class A share—have leapt approximately 90 percent, compared to the Dow Jones industrial average’s jump of around 76 percent.

 Investors and the business world have been seeking his counsel for decades.
 He seems to drop pithy pearls of wisdom every time he speaks.
 In honor of his birthday, we gathered some of his greatest hits:

 “Try to be fearful when others are greedy and greedy only when others are fearful.”

 Probably the most famous Buffett-ism, this quotable is essentially another way of phrasing the popular investing maxim, “Buy low; sell high.”
 Investors frequently do the opposite because of herd mentality, our psychological desire to follow the crowd.
 But being a contrarian can be much savvier.
 For example, when current events scare investors away from a down market, you might use that opportunity to buy quality stocks on sale.

 “Both large and small investors should stick with low-cost index funds.”

 Buffett may be a brilliant stock picker, but he still recognizes the strength of simple investing with a low-cost S&P 500 index fund.
 In fact, he’s so confident about this approach that he bet $1 million on it.